 Generally speaking, Georgia probate law states that only the deceased’s estate is responsible for the decedent’s unpaid medical bills.

-Debts typically go unpaid if the estate has insufficient money or assets.
-That means the surviving spouses are usually not required to cover the medical debt of the late person— but there are some exceptions.
+Debts typically go unpaid if the estate has insufficient funds or assets.
+That means surviving spouses are usually not required to cover the deceased person’s medical debt, though there are exceptions.

-The most significant way a surviving spouse can be responsible for the hospital bill after someone dies is if they signed something while at the hospital accepting responsibility for them.
+The most significant way a surviving spouse can be responsible for the medical bills after someone dies is if they signed a document at the hospital accepting responsibility for them.

 Often, family members aren’t even aware of what they signed up for when their loved one was hospitalized, so they often don’t know if they agreed to pay for the medical care.

-Therefore, it is worth investigating the signed documents to know for sure if you are liable.
+Therefore, it is worth investigating the signed documents to determine whether you are liable.

-If you accept responsibility for the bills, then the medical provider can personally pursue you to collect them in the same way as if you were the patient.
+If you accept responsibility for the bills, the medical provider can personally pursue you to collect them, as if you were the patient.

 A far more common way that the family is affected by the deceased’s unpaid medical debt has to do with the probate estate itself and the way the property is held (more on that below).